 National Training and Technical Assistance Initiative

-Enhancing Law Enforcement Engagement With Individuals With Mental Health Conditions and/or Intellectual/Developmental Disabilities
+Enhancing Law Enforcement Engagement With Individuals With Mental Health Conditions and Intellectual/Developmental Disabilities

 The IACP, in partnership with the Bureau of Justice Assistance (BJA), promotes law enforcement and mental health collaboration in small, mid-sized, and large police departments across the United States.
-We provide customized training and technical assistance to law enforcement to enhance the responses to individuals in crisis, and people with mental health issues and/or developmental disabilities.
+We provide customized training and technical assistance to law enforcement to enhance the responses to individuals with mental health conditions and intellectual/developmental disabilities.
 With this project, the IACP will grow and enhance cross-system responses between local law enforcement and mental and behavioral health service delivery partners.
 By fostering a strong alliance between law enforcement and mental health service partners, the IACP aims to improve the welfare of vulnerable individuals and improve public and officer safety.

 Training and Technical Assistance Resources

 This resource library is a searchable database with materials related to responding to individuals with mental health conditions and intellectual disabilities.
 The library contains a compilation of webinars, workshops, tools, articles, publications, and other resources sourced from a wide variety of authors, organizations, and programs.

 These resources discuss the importance of understanding developmental disabilities and highlight common encounters officers may have with individuals with developmental disabilities in the field.